AdamMarsden/Crumpet/readme.md

 # Crumpet - A Deliciously Simple Framework
 Crumpet is a deliciously simple SASS/SCSS responsive framework that keeps your HTML clean & stays out of your way.

-**Tidy HTML** - Crumpet makes use of placeholder selectors to reduce the size of your HTML markup.
+**Tidy HTML** - Built to make use of placeholder selectors to reduce the size of your HTML markup.
+No one likes messy HTML.

-**Create Fast** - Create website layouts fast & responsive.
+**Create Fast** - Creating website layouts fast & responsive will be a breeze.
+Not windy like it is in Autumn.

-**Freedom** - Crumpet allows you the freedom to do what you want with your code.
+**Freedom** - Allows you the freedom to do what you want with your code.
+Easy and simple to hack about and make your own.

 ## Why?

-I hate messy HTML markup, so I wanted to take advantage of the placeholder selectors that's built into SASS to stop all that mess and keep it the the CSS.
+I hate messy HTML markup, so I wanted to take advantage of the placeholder selectors that's built into SASS to stop all that mess and keep it in the CSS.

 [Learn about how placeholder selectors work](http://thesassway.com/intermediate/understanding-placeholder-selectors)